 No tests whatsoever were carried out to the system or appliances.

 Space heating is provided by a gas fired wet central heating system.

-In the kitchen there is an Intergas condensing combination boiler plus there are radiators in all main apartments.
+In the kitchen there is a Vokera boiler plus there are radiators in the hallway and all main apartments.